rua02me/WeiZhao-portfolio/README.md

 ## Todo

 - update website styles
-- update the 3D model
+- update the 3D model (could be better..)
-- add interactive moving feature to the model
+- \*\*\*add interactive moving feature to the model
 - update the web content

 ## Update records

 - 0811: upload it to github
+- 0818: upload the original model with animation